Marc Tanner Band: Career

-For the week ending April 7, 1979, their single "Elena" had moved up from previous weeks position of 53 to 45, with "I Will Survive" by Gloria Gaynor at no 1.
+For the week ending April 7, 1979, their single "Elena" had moved up from previous weeks position of 53 to 45, with "I Will Survive" by Gloria Gaynor at No. 1.
 Also in April that year with a line up that had been together for two months, the band appeared at the Golden Bear in Huntington Beach, playing a 51-minute set.
-Billboard reviewer Eliot Tiegel commented on the intensity of the band with the bass, 2 guitars and drums drowning out the other instruments, with a suggesting that this promising band should respect the beauty of its instruments rather than concentrate on the wattage output.
+Billboard reviewer Eliot Tiegel commented on the intensity of the band with the bass, 2 guitars and drums drowning out the other instruments, with a suggestion that this promising band should respect the beauty of its instruments rather than concentrate on the wattage output.
 In May 1979, Billboard had recommended "She's So High" as a top single pick.
 Towards the end of May their record label was wrapping up a promo for the band's album No Escape.
 The marketing ploy had given out ten thousand tie clips in the form of handcuffs.
 There were also requests for the items from the nontraditional outlets, usually retail stores and radio.
 These were restaurants and night clubs.
 There was also an agenda to promote "Never Again" as a single.

 It was reported in the September 29 issue of Billboard that the group were working on a new album.
 The group's second album Temptation was more towards band album in comparison to the previous which leaned towards a Marc Tanner solo album.

 The band was managed by Lewis Kaplan who also managed Carole King's daughter Louise Goffin.